AlexanderDesmond/UnemployedSamurai/README.md

 It turned out that we had an incorrect version of Angular Material installed from somewhere other than NPM.
 To fix it we reinstalled it from NPM and updated other Angular dependencies to match it and made sure to save the new dependencies.

-If this error is encountered (it shouldn't, we fixed it) make sure you update your dependencies.
+If this error is encountered (it shouldn't, we fixed it) make sure to update your dependencies.
-Run `npm install`, then update the dependencies listed to the required versions.
-It should now.
+Run `npm install`, then update the dependencies listed in the error message to the required versions.
+It should work correctly after this.

 ## Project Guidelines